jkelin/spa-prod/docs/roadmap.md

 ## future

+- [ ] javascript disabled page - custom html for when javascript is disabled that will be injected into main html?
 - [ ] tracing and reports into centralised solution
   - [ ] prometheus example
 - [ ] multiple entrypoints